damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

       - Machine used
       - Sequence of process
     - The set of steps necessary to properly assemble the parts
+       - Description of the assembly at each step
-    - Identifyin the joining technology in each step
+       - Identifyin the joining technology at each step
           - Screwing
           - Bolting
           - Soldering
           - Etc.

 How to visualize of the assembly or disasembly process?
  1. Images